 ✅ Who Uses LXPs?

-The main users of LXP are employees of large companies or corporations.
+The main users of the platform are employees that use it for upskilling and reskilling.
 Managers and executives, including heads of L&D and HR departments, use LXP as a tool to track and train their employees with the purpose of organizing internal mobility and preventing talent shortage.

 ✅ What Will Be the Future of Learning Experience Platforms?